Real Estate Due Diligence

 Hillmann Consulting, LLC is committed to protecting our client’s investment when it comes to real estate transactions.
 Accordingly, we offer real estate due diligence services to assist our clients in making well-informed decisions with regard to their prospective investments.
 Beyond the physical appearance of a property, we work thoroughly to gather all pertinent information about the current uses, history, regulatory status and prior environmental work that could be cause for environmental risk and liability.
 Our reports comply with industry standards including ASTM E1527-13 and E2018-15; and are tailored as requested to meet the needs of each client.

 We have a team of professionals dedicated to performing Real Estate Due Diligence services for our clients.
 We strive to understand the needs of each client in order to provide the best service.
-Our thorough reports deliver a clear, easy to understand, assessment of the subject property and includes our professional recommendations.
-Our professional staff is also available after report delivery to assist our clients in solving potential problems as they work toward attainment of their goals.
+Our thorough reports deliver a clear, easy-to-understand assessment of the subject property and includes our professional recommendations.
+Our dedicated team is also available after report delivery to provide guidance for our clients in eliminating potential problems as they collectively work towards achieving their goals.

 Hillmann Consulting, LLC has been performing Phase I ESAs for over two decades for a wide variety of clientele including many preeminent financial institutions.
 Our assessment staff includes Environmental Professionals specifically trained to provide assessment services in compliance with the ASTM Standard E1527-13, and the USEPA All Appropriate Inquiry (AAI) rule for establishing innocent landowner, bona fide prospective purchaser and/or contiguous property owner protections.